opencomputeproject/onie/docs/design-spec/switch_hw_requirements.rst

 The ONIE project recommends the following regarding asset tracking
 labels:

-* Human and machine readable barcodes that represent the eth0 base MAC address, serial number, product identification and CPU ID.
+* Human and machine readable barcodes that represent the first usable Ethernet management port (usually eth0) MAC address, system serial number, product family or SKU identification and CPU ID.
+Acceptable barcode encoding MUST be: Code 38, Code 128, or QR Code as ASCII text.
+Such encoding between human and machine-readable should be consistent (for example, a serial number printed as ASCII but encoded as HEX is not acceptable).

-* For racked environments these labels should be place on the sides of the switch, **not** on the top or bottom of the switch.
+* For products that will be offered in a 2 or 4 post rack environment, these labels SHOULD be available on the rear or front-panel faces of the switches, not on the top, bottom, or sides of the switch – as to make them readable once racked.
+A perfect example would be the “luggage tag” that many server vendors currently use.

+* Wherever the asset locators are placed on the device there needs to be enough space for an end user to place their own asset locators.
+  An ideal area is a “luggage tag” with enough space for an end user’s asset locator.
+Such tags that are mounted in a recessed position must have at least 3mm clearance for ease of tag insert or removal, tags MUST NOT recess flush into a switch chassis.

-* On platforms that support `dmidecode
+* On platforms that support the SMBIOS/DMI standard, `dmidecode
-  <http://www.nongnu.org/dmidecode/>`_, the stickers should encode the
+  <http://www.nongnu.org/dmidecode/>`_, the serial number and product
-  data in the same format as the SMBIOS/DMI standard.
+  family / SKU identifier information must be encoded to match human-readable labels.
+For example, the encoding of the serial number (SMBIOS type 1, offset 07h) field MUST NOT be null or fake (123456789).

 Following these recommendations will improve the operational experience of the end customer.